 I want to see more runners run a half marathon in under 2 hours.
 This was one of my main reasons I created the running courses and training plans available to you here at RunDreamAchieve.
 I created the Sub 2 Hour Half Marathon Domination course to help more runners to use leverage.
 In addition, to use the strategies I followed to run 1:07:06 for the half and 2:19:35 for the full marathon.

-To run a half marathon in under 2 hours means you have to practice running longer at the pace you want to hold in the race.
+So, to run a half marathon in under 2 hours means you have to practice running longer at the pace you want to hold in the race.
 The top tactic used by the best runners is training at or below goal half marathon race pace.

 I have always believed that long slow distance running produces long, slow runners – Sebastion Coe, Olympic Gold Medalist, 800m/1500m

-You have to learn to run farther then the distance you are planning to race in order to build up the additional stamina and endurance you will need on the morning of the race.
+You have to learn to run farther than the distance you are planning to race.

 Which of these two workouts do you think is going to better prepare you to run a half marathon in under 2 hours?